Yongqiang100/co2-basalt-dfn-ReactiveTransport/README.md

 | `generate_figures.py` | Single entry point producing all nine manuscript figures |
 | `generate_xdmf.py` | Optional export of PFLOTRAN HDF5 to ParaView XDMF |

 This repository hosts source code only.
-Simulation inputs, HDF5 outputs, and DFN meshes (approximately 6–13 GB) are deposited on Zenodo.
+Simulation inputs, HDF5 outputs, and DFN meshes (approximately 23 GB in a format of compressed .zip files) are deposited on Zenodo.

 ## Archived simulation results